 The Division of Conservatorship assists the FHFA Director, as conservator, in preserving and conserving the Enterprises’ assets and property.
 The division facilitates communications between the Enterprises and the conservator to ensure the prompt identification of emerging issues and their timely resolution.
 The division also works with the Enterprises’ boards and senior management to establish priorities and milestones for accomplishing the goals of the conservatorship.
 Additionally, the division leads, coordinates, and clarifies agency and Enterprise activities related to FHFA’s A Strategic Plan for Enterprise Conservatorships.

-Megan Moore is the Acting Associate Director of the Office of Minority and Women Inclusion (OMWI) at FHFA.
-In this… read more role, Moore ensures that minorities, women, service-disabled veterans and individuals with disabilities are fully included in any and all job and business opportunities at FHFA and the regulated entities – Fannie Mae, Freddie Mac and the twelve Federal Home Loan Banks.
+Sharron Levine is the Director of the Office of Minority and Women Inclusion (OMWI) at FHFA.
+In this role, Levine… read more ensures that minorities, women, service-disabled veterans and individuals with disabilities are fully included in any and all job and business opportunities at FHFA and the regulated entities – Fannie Mae, Freddie Mac and the twelve Federal Home Loan Banks.
 Levine joined FHFA in June 2012 and has served as an Associate General Counsel since September of that year.
 Levine practiced law for 30 years and prior to joining FHFA served in the general counsel’s office of Fannie Mae from 1999 to 2011, departing as a Vice President and Deputy General Counsel for the multifamily housing division.
 Prior to that she held various other legal positions in the housing industry.
 Levine holds both B.A. and J.D. degrees from New York University. read less

 The Office of Minority and Women Inclusion is responsible for all matters of diversity in employment, management, and business activities at FHFA as well as programs to monitor minority and women inclusion at the regulated entities.
 OMWI ensures that FHFA is compliant with Equal Employment Opportunity laws and regulations, and protects against illegal workplace discrimination.
 OMWI ensures that minorities, women, service disabled veterans, and persons with disabilities are fully included in all job and business opportunities created as a part of the Federal Government’s efforts to reform and strengthen the banking system and the financial services industry.